camunda/camunda-docs-manual/content/installation/full/was/manual.md

 * `$PLATFORM_VERSION` denotes the version of the Camunda Platform you want to install or already have installed, e.g., `7.15.6-ee`.
 * `$WAS_DISTRIBUTION` represents the downloaded Camunda Platform distribution for the IBM WebSphere Application Server, e.g., `camunda-ee-ibm-was-$PLATFORM_VERSION.zip`.

-The distribution is available at the [Camunda enterprise release page](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/ibm-was/).
+The distribution is available at the [Camunda enterprise release page](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/ibm-was9/).
 You will be asked to enter the credentials you received during the trial or subscription process.
 {{< /note >}}

-# Setup

 Before  you can install the Camunda components, you need to perform a number of required setup steps.

-## Resource Configuration
+# Resource configuration

 The Camunda Platform requires a set of resources that need to be configured at the application server level:

 * One or multiple datasources to be used by the engine(s).
 * A work manager for the job executor.

-## Define Resources in the right Scope
+## Define resources in the right scope

 In order to perform the steps listed in this guide, make sure you understand the concept of management scopes introduced by the IBM WebSphere Application Server.
 We assume that resources are defined at the "Node" scope.

 {{< img src="../img/scope-highlight.png" title="Scope" >}}

+# Configure a datasource

+Camunda Platform uses one or multiple process engines which must be connected to a datasource.

-## Create the Database Schema and Tables
+## Create the database schema and tables

 In the default configuration of the distribution, the database schema and all required tables are automatically created in an H2 database when the engine starts up for the first time.
 If you do not want to use the H2 database, you have to

-* Create a database schema for the Camunda Platform yourself.
+1. Create a database schema for the Camunda Platform yourself.
-* Install the database schema to create all required tables and default indices using our [database schema installation guide]({{< ref "/installation/database-schema.md" >}}).
+1. Install the database schema to create all required tables and default indices using our [database schema installation guide][db-schema-install].

 When you create the tables manually, then you have to configure the engine to **not** create tables at startup by setting the `databaseSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).
-In WebSphere, this is done in the `bpm-platform.xml`, located in the `$WAS_HOME\modules\camunda-ibm-websphere-ear-$VERSION.ear\camunda-ibm-websphere-service.jar\META-INF\` folder.
+In WebSphere, this is done in the `bpm-platform.xml`, located in the `$WAS_HOME\modules\camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear\camunda-ibm-websphere-service.jar\META-INF\` folder.

-## JDBC/Datasource Configuration
+## JDBC/Datasource configuration

-Camunda Platform uses one or multiple process engines which must be connected to a datasource.
 Use your application server management tooling for the configuration of the datasources.
-The JNDI name of the datasource must be equal to the name used in the datasource-Element of the process engine(s) configured in the bpm-platform.xml file.
+The JNDI name of the datasource must be equal to the name used in the datasource-Element of the process engine(s) configured in the `bpm-platform.xml` file.

 Related resources: